top of page

 Charles Bianconi, Italian/Irish businessman, Mayor of Clonmel, and developer of the transport coach used for mail delivery, and friend of Trollope.

-John Murray II (by Edward Francis Finden, stipple engraving, 1837, attributed), head of the J.Murray publishing house; Murray published Fanny Trollope's Belgian/German travel book and Thomas Trollope's Encyclopedia Ecclesiastica; he requested, but failed to read, Trollope's first efforts at an Irish guidebook.
+John Murray II (by Edward Francis Finden, stipple engraving, 1837), head of the J.Murray publishing house; Murray published Fanny Trollope's Belgian/German travel book and Thomas Trollope's Encyclopedia Ecclesiastica; he requested, but failed to read, Trollope's first efforts at an Irish guidebook.
+Attributed.

 Charles Buxton, MP of East Surrey, brewer, philanthropist and close friend of Trollope; he introduced Trollope to the Essex hunts following the move to Waltham.

-Fletcher Harper, co-founder of Harper and Brothers, Trollope's primary American publisher (attributed).
+Fletcher Harper, co-founder of Harper and Brothers, Trollope's primary American publisher.
+Attributed.

 George Smalley, journalist and head of London branch of the New York Tribune, and friend of Trollope, 1895.

-Sir Charles Taylor, 2nd Baronet Hollycombe, member of the Garrick Club and close friend of Trollope,
+Sir Charles Taylor, 2nd Baronet Hollycombe, member of the Garrick Club and close friend of Trollope.

 Charles Mudie, founder of Mudie's subscription and circulating Library, circa 1870s.
+Trollope's books were very popular at Mudie's.

 James T. Fields, publisher and editor of Boston-based The Atlantic, and friend of Trollope, circa early 1880s.